ged-odoo/blockdom/README.md

 project.

 - _Is this virtual dom used in an actual project?_ Not yet ready, but it is used in the current work on Owl version 2.
-The Owl framework 1.x (github.com/odoo/owl) is based on a fork of snabbdom, and as such, does not support fragment.
+The [Owl framework 1.x](https://github.com/odoo/owl) is based on a fork of snabbdom, and as such, does not support fragment.
 The version 2 is not ready yet, but will be based on `blockdom`.